Ahmed-RA/EZFile/README.md

 `python manage.py migrate`
 These two commands should connect to the DB and create the respective tables automatically

-4. Go to this guide (https://whizzoe.medium.com/in-5-mins-set-up-google-login-to-sign-up-users-on-django-e71d5c38f5d5) and follow from step 7 make sure in the "/admin" website you have in your "Sites" an entry with "127.0.0.1:8000" as id=2, otherwise change the SITE_ID variable in settings.py so that it is the same as in the django admin webiste.
+4. Go to this guide (https://whizzoe.medium.com/in-5-mins-set-up-google-login-to-sign-up-users-on-django-e71d5c38f5d5) and follow from step 7.
+Make sure in the "/admin" website you have in your "Sites" an entry with "127.0.0.1:8000" as id=2, otherwise change the SITE_ID variable in settings.py so that it is the same as in the django admin webiste.